Manuals

 How is the Completeness Score calculated?

 To interpret a brand’s Data Health score, one must first understand the meaning of the completeness score on the product level.
-In the Icecat Vendor Central, we visualize each product completeness score as a 0-100% bar.
+In the Icecat Brand Cloud, we visualize each product completeness score as a 0-100% bar.
 A product completeness score below 50% means that a product data sheet does not meet minimum requirements, and a score below 20% indicates that only logistical data is present.
 A score of 51-75% means that a product data-sheet is sufficiently informative.
 A 75-100% score means that a product data sheet is excellent as it contains many additional, nice-to-have information and rich media.
 In other words, the score is originally a content health indicator for (brand) editors on the PDS level, which we now aggregated on Brand-level.

 In a pop-up – visible after a user clicks on the score bar – we show the break-down of the completeness score on the digital asset or attribute level.